 The Board, by a vote of two-thirds (2/3) of its members, may levy a special assessment for emergency funding following an extraordinary disaster as declared by an appropriate government agency for damage to common properties.
 The Board may levy such special assessments for an amount not to exceed the total amount of the annual assessment in effect for the current year, for emergency and other repairs following a storm, fire, natural disaster or other casualty loss.
 Special assessments in excess of that amount must be approved by a referendum.
-There was no special assessment levied during 2015.
 On November 22, 2016, CSA's Board approved a \$6,270,461 special assessment to provide funding for both immediate and projected storm cleanup, repairs, and restoration related to Hurricane Matthew, which struck Hilton Head Island on October 7, 2016.
 The special assessment was billed in December, together with the 2017 regular assessment.